wisemuffin/nsw-doe-data-stack-in-a-box/README.md

 ![Data Architecture](.github/static/architecture.png)

-> ![Info] We are simply going to extract data from the [NSW Education Data](https://data.nsw.gov.au/) and load it into our in memory data warehouse 🦆, model, clean, and analyse our data.
+> [!NOTE] We are simply going to extract data from the [Data.NSW](https://data.nsw.gov.au/) and load it into our in memory data warehouse 🦆, model, clean, and analyse our data.
-> behind the scenes uses https://ckan.org/ an open source data management system used by the likes of [Government of Canada](https://www.canada.ca/en.html), [NHS](https://www.nhs.uk/), [USAs Open Data](https://data.gov/).
+> [Data.NSW](https://data.nsw.gov.au/) behind the scenes uses [CKAN](https://ckan.org/) an open source data management system used by the likes of [Government of Canada](https://www.canada.ca/en.html), [NHS](https://www.nhs.uk/), and [USAs Open Data](https://data.gov/).

 > [!WARNING]
-> Some of the datasets from ACARA and NSW DOE are based on static urls.
-These URLs make it challenging to manage future releases of data without manually identifiing the URLs for new data.
-I will try to keep an eye out for this every few months. 🚧 TODO setup discussion on limitations with public datasets.
+> Some of the datasets from ACARA and [Data.NSW](https://data.nsw.gov.au/) are based on CSV files located on their sites.
+This is challenging as the CSV name and URL for future datasets is unknown, so requires a code change each time new data arrives.

 <!-- ## Option tooling (Architecture) 🥨

-> ![Info] These components are purley for demoing purposes.
+> [!NOTE] These components are purley for demoing purposes.
 They are not needed in the project.

 - Tableau
   - ai monitoring